xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 ![muddylawrence](/images/muddylawrence1.jpg)

-Following Muddy Lawrence, Naarm band The World At A Glance delivered a set rooted in post hardcore, with an underlying quality of gothic melancholy.
+Following Muddy Lawrence, Naarm band The World At A Glance delivered a set rooted in post-hardcore, with an underlying quality of gothic melancholy.
 The electric violin introduced a weeping and swaying feel, imbued with a faint sense of despair and sorrow.
 Scott's vocals were a standout of this act, a combination of deep, well-annunciated clean lines and harsh screaming to suit the songs' tension.
 <br>
 <br>
 Scott's animated performance led to their cap flying backwards off their head early into the set, a reflection of the band's high-energy stage presence.
 TWAAG have never let me down with a live gig - one of the most consistent local bands I've ever seen.